Adel St John The Baptist

 Below are some brief details about our learning this half term and some key information to help the half term run smoothly.
 Please do keep an eye out for regular information about our class on the new school and any last minute information or changes on the school app.

-Maths: We will continue to follow the White Rose Maths programme of study and will revisit and extend multiplication of fractions and decimals to thousandths.
+Maths: We will continue to follow the White Rose Maths programme of study and for most of this half term the focus will be on place value: comparing, ordering and rounding numbers up to 1,000,000; Multiplication and division; and begin fractions.
 Children are also set 3 mathletics tasks each week which should be completed at home.
 Please email me if you require their login details.
 We also recommend they keep practising their multiplication tables on TT Rockstars at least 3 times a week, at home, as this will benefit their division and fraction work immensely.
 They will also continue to use TTRS in school on a regular basis.
-This term the children will tackle angles inshapes ; position & direction ; more fun with decimals ; negative numbers and converting units of measurement.

 HUMANITIES